Turk Shahis: Renewed conflict with the Arabs and decline

 Al-Azraqi also made a very detailed description of the statue, which points to a crowned and bejewelled Buddha seated on a throne, a design otherwise well known and quite specific to this historical period for the region of Afghanistan and Kashmir.
-In the south, the Zunbil Turk Shahis escaped unaffected and continued to rule for about two more decades, before falling in 870/871 AD to the Saffarids under an upstart adventurer Ya'qub ibn al-Layth al-Saffar.
+In the south, the Zunbils escaped unaffected and continued to rule for about two more decades, before falling in 870/871 CE to the Saffarids under an upstart adventurer Ya'qub ibn al-Layth al-Saffar.

 Takeover by the Hindu Shahis (822 CE)

-According to the Arab chronicler al-Biruni, the last Turk Shahi ruler of Kabul, Lagaturman—probable son of Pati Dumi—was deposed by a Brahmin minister, named Kallar around 822 AD.
+According to the Arab chronicler al-Biruni, the last Turk Shahi ruler of Kabul, Lagaturman — probable son of Pati Dumi — was deposed by a Brahmin minister, named Kallar around 822 CE.
 A new dynasty, the Hindu Shahi took over, with its capital in Kabul.
 To the south, the Zunbils held fort against Muslim forces until the Saffarid offensive of 870 CE.

 Society and Religion

-Remains of a Buddhist monastery at Mes Aynak, near Kabul, which remained in use until the 9th century AD.
+Remains of a Buddhist monastery at Mes Aynak, near Kabul, which remained in use until the 9th century CE.

-Hui Chao reported that the Turk King, Queen and dignitaries practiced Buddhism.
-726 AD.
+Hui Chao reported that the Turk King, Queen and dignitaries practiced Buddhism, 726 CE.

 The Alchon Huns, predecessors of the Turk Shahis in Afghanistan and Gandhara, had brought destruction upon Buddhism.
 When Chinese pilgrim Xuanzang visited northwestern India in c.
-630 AD, he reported that Buddhism had drastically declined, and that most of the monasteries were deserted and left in ruins.
+630 CE, he reported that Buddhism had drastically declined, and that most of the monasteries were deserted and left in ruins.
 The Turk Shahis are reported as having been supporters of Buddhism, and are generally believed to be Buddhists, though they also worshipped Hindu gods.
-There was a renewed patronage of Buddhism in the area of Afghanistan during the 7-8th century AD as a function of the expansion of the Tang dynasty power in Central Asia at that time, just as the Arabs were pressuring Khorasan and Sistan.
-The Korean pilgrim Hui Chao in 726 AD recorded in the Chinese language that the Turkic (突厥, Tū-chuèh) rulers of Kapisa ("Jibin") followed the Triratna and dedicated many Buddhist temples:
+There was a renewed patronage of Buddhism in the area of Afghanistan during the 7–8th century CE as a function of the expansion of the Tang dynasty power in Central Asia at that time, just as the Arabs were pressuring Khorasan and Sistan.
+The Korean pilgrim Hui Chao in 726 CE recorded in the Chinese language that the Turkic (突厥, Tū-chuèh) rulers of Kapisa ("Jibin") followed the Triratna and dedicated many Buddhist temples: